AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 In case they don't, they will simply miss on the earnings.

 However, this should not be a problem given how the system is designed.
-There is no longer _stake&forger_ - users are expected to revisit dApp staking at least at the beginning of each new period to pick out old or new dApps on which to stake on.
+There is no longer _stake&forget_ - users are expected to revisit dApp staking at least at the beginning of each new period to pick out old or new dApps on which to stake on.
 If they don't do that, they miss out on the bonus reward & won't earn staker rewards.